LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

         .to_device(device);
 ```

-### Implementation 2: Running the Model on the Content and Style Images
+### Running the Model on the Content and Style Images

 We now run the model on the style and content images.
 These calls returns some
 vector containing the extracted features for each of the model layers.